wfhutch/TakinStock/README.md

 	9. Image
 ````

-User can search by any one or more of the description categories.
+User can search by any of the description categories.

 When user clicks on edit button they should be directed to same page as entering new item so that any field can be edited.

 User can report an item as lost or stolen.
-Radio buttons on edit page that change lost or stolen boolean to true.
+There should be checkboxes on edit page that change lost or stolen boolean to true.

 User can delete an item if it was sold or otherwise disposed of.
 User should not remove an item that was reported as lost or stolen.